When you’re living or volunteering in Nicaragua for an entire semester, you have to hike at least one of the 19 volcanoes that call this country home.

 Volunteering in Central America means adventures; hiking, rafting, climbing, trekking, snorkeling, swimming — you name it.
 Oh, and volcanoes aplenty, especially in Nicaragua.
-You can swim in ‘em, kayak around ‘em, even hike to the very top of the active craters.
+You can swim in them, kayak around them, even hike to the very top of the active craters.

 Love the idea of living abroad ... but tight on cash?
-We’ve got a free guide full of fundraising tips and discounts to make a semester volunteering abroad with ILP possible.
+We’ve got a free guide all about affording a semester abroad (it's full of fundraising tips and discounts).

 Cerro Negro Volcano